 Judicial portrait paintings

-This website presents digitally painted judicial portraits by Richard Quindry.
-Rich creates classic portraits that enhance the image of his subjects.
+This website presents judicial portraits by Richard Quindry.

 The finished paintings are archival giclée prints on archival canvas.
-They have the depth and detail of Renaissance paintings, but show more personality.
-All of the paintings, along with detail views are presented.
+They have the depth and detail of Renaissance paintings.
+All of the paintings, along with detailed views, are presented.

 Judicial portraits on canvas

 Philadelphia photographer and Photoshop expert Rich Quindry creates paintings of judges and founders from images of people that he’s photographed.
 Rich has been in business as a full-time commercial photographer since 1974.
 He’s also been doing digital manipulation of photos for over 20 years and is nationally recognized as a Photoshop expert.

 The paintings start with a photo session either at Rich’s studio or on location.
 While it’s possible for Rich to create a judicial portrait from another photographer’s image, it must be of exceptionally high quality.
 For that reason, he much prefers to work from his own photographs.
 You can see the quality of his photography at his primary website Quindry.com and another specialty site of his, PhiladelphiaCorporateHeadshots.com.

 The finished judicial portraits and founders portraits are archival giclee prints on canvas.